beta-europe/www.beta-europe.org/_members/beta-netherlands.md

   teaser: /assets/images/beta_netherlands_logo_colored.png
 ---

 The initiative to start a BETA Branch in the Netherlands was started during MEU Tallinn in July 2018, leading to the official founding of the branch in November 2018 by three enthousiastic and hard-working Dutch students.
-The first MEU is scheduled for July 2019.
+The first MEU was organised in July 2019.